eluv-io/content-tagger/src/fetch/architecture.md

     - The class that actually downloads the media to the local filesystem.
 It will return a flag when there is no more media to download.
     - It's useful for carrying all the state associated with downloading media from a content object when running a tag job.
     - Implementing it this way allows us to support starting tagging before downloading the entire media which is especially critical for live tagging.
+    - implements a `download` method which downloads a single batch and a flag indicating whether more is coming or not.
-- `Fetcher`
+- `FetchFactory`
-    - Basically just a factory for the `DownloadWorker`s
+    - Factory for the `DownloadWorker`s
-    - Currently it depends on the `Tagstore` so that it can query for already tagged sources, but this is deprecated cause it's a violation of responsibility boundaries.
+    - Currently it depends on the `Tagstore` so that it can query for already tagged sources, might deprecate this cause arguable the factory is doing too much.
-    - It is useful to use a factory here because it helps us test since we can override via
+    - Using a factory is nice cause instantiating the workers has semi-complex logic.
+Must query metadata, select the worker class based on the request context (asset, live, or vod).
+Must query tagstore to figure out which media to filter.
+It also makes mocking and DI easier.

 See `model.py`